waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 This document is a tutorial on how to run the chat2 application in the spam-protected mode using the Waku-RLN-Relay protocol and with dynamic/on-chain group management.
 In the on-chain/dynamic group management, the state of the group members i.e., their identity commitment keys is moderated via a membership smart contract deployed on the Goerli network which is one of the Ethereum testnets.
-Members can be dynamically added to the group and the group size can grow up to to 2^20 members.
+Members can be dynamically added to the group and the group size can grow up to 2^20 members.
-This in contract to the prior test scenarios in which the rln group was static and the set of members' keys were hardcoded and fixed.
+This is in contrast to the prior test scenarios in which the rln group was static and the set of members' keys was hardcoded and fixed.

 ## Prerequisites